brinkmanlab/galaxy-container/README.md

 To install terraform, check that your systems package manager provides it or download it from [here](https://www.terraform.io/downloads.html).

+See the [awesome-galaxy](https://github.com/galaxyproject/awesome-galaxy) repo for more Galaxy resources.

 ## Run local
 See [deployment/docker/](deployment/docker/) for instructions.